-Keynes once wrote in the Nation (British), "When the accumulation of wealth is no longer of high social importance, there will be great changes in the code of morals.
-We shall be able to rid ourselves of many psuedo-moral principles which have hagridden us for two hundred years, by which we have exalted some of the most distasteful of human qualities into the position of the highest virtues."
-At the same time that the above was published in book form (1932) Keynes reiterated atheistically that, "The decaying religions around us, which have less and less interest for most people unless it be as an agreeable form of magical ceremonial or of social observance, have lost their moral significance just because-unlike some of their earlier versions-they do not touch in the least degree on these essential matters.
+Keynes once wrote in the Nation (British),

+When the accumulation of wealth is no longer of high social importance, there will be great changes in the code of morals.
+We shall be able to rid ourselves of many psuedomoral principles which have hagridden us for two hundred years, by which we have exalted some of the most distasteful of human qualities into the position of the highest At the same time that the above was published in book form (1932) Keynes reiterated atheistically that,

+The decaying religions around us, which have less and less interest for most people unless it be as an agreeable form of magical ceremonial or of social observance, have lost their moral significance just because-unlike some of their earlier versions-they do not touch in the least degree on these essential matters.
 A revolution in our ways of thinking and feeling about money may become the growing purpose of contemporary embodiments of the ideal.
-Perhaps, therefore, Russian Communism does represent the first confused stirrings of a great religion."
+Perhaps, therefore, Russian Communism does represent the first confused stirrings of a great religion.(9)

-Elevating the world center of atheism as the precursor of a new "great religion" and condemning the moral principles of the last two hundred years as "the most distasteful of human qualities" puzzled many observers including those who were impressed by Keynes respectable credentials.
+Elevating the world center of atheism as the precursor of a new "great religion" and condemning the moral principles of the last two hundred years as "the most distasteful of human qualities" puzzled many observers including those who were impressed by Keynes' respectable credentials.
 Since Keynes always used extreme cunning in concealing his real motives behind a heap of embroidered rhetoric, it has been difficult to pinpoint his real intentions.
-However, like John Galbraith, his current disciple, Keynes self-conceit, inflated by successful deceptions, caused him to be careless.
-He declared, "I cannot doubt that Sex Questions are about to enter the
+However, like John Galbraith, his current disciple, Keynes' self-conceit, inflated by successful deceptions, caused him to be careless.
+He declared, "I cannot doubt that Sex Questions are about to enter the political arena."(10) Keynes, adding a whole constellation of questions that are tearing apart society today, declared,

-8 John Maynard Keynes, Essays in Persuasion, Harcourt, Brace and Co.
-New York, 1932, p.
-369.

-9 Ibid, pp. 308-9.

-At the time Keynes issued the above book the Soviet terror was killing millions of peasants who were considered enemies of forced collectivization.
-It is estimated that at least twelve million persons of all ages were destroyed through incredibly inhuman methods.
-One technique consisted of jamming human cargo into open-slat cattle cars which were routed into areas of arctic cold.
-The corpses remained in an upright position since there was no room for them to fall down.
-The frozen stiff bodies of men, women and children were then piled on the ground in Siberia like cordwood until the spring thaws, when they would then be burned.
-This was only one brutal political arena."
-10 Keynes adding a whole constellation of questions that are tearing apart society today declared, "Birth Control and the use of Contraceptives, Marriage Laws, the treatment of sexual offenses and abnormalities, the economic position of women, the economic position of the family, - in all these matters the existing state of the Law and of orthodoxy is still Mediaeval-altogether out of touch with civilized opinion and civilized practice and with what individuals, educated and uneducated alike, say to one another in private."
-11 These judgements were put together by Keynes for publication in 1932 while he was preparing the manuscript for his magnum opus the General Theory of Employment, Interest and Money.
+Birth Control and the use of Contraceptives, Marriage Laws, the treatment of sexual offenses and abnormalities, the economic position of women, the economic position of the family-in all these matters the existing state of the Law and of orthodoxy is still Mediæval-altogether out of touch with civilized opinion and civilized practice and with what individuals, educated and uneducated alike, say to one another in private.(11)

+These judgements were put together by Keynes for publication in 1932 while he was preparing the manuscript for his magnum opus the General Theory of Employment, Interest and Money.

-Keynes aversion to human conception, marital fidelity, defeminization of women via state intervention and the shattering of the family as a cohesive unit sounds strangely like something out of the Communist Manifesto of 1848.
+Keynes' aversion to human conception and marital fidelity, defeminization of women via state intervention and the shattering of the family as a cohesive unit sound strangely like something out of the Communist Manifesto of 1848.
 The above item on "sexual offenses and abnormalities" is indeed a strange note.
-Keynesian apologists have maintained an uncomfortable silence on J. M. Keynes championing the cause of sexual offenders.
+Keynesian apologists have maintained an uncomfortable silence on J.M.
+Keynes championing the cause of sexual offenders.

 In 1967 the world was startled by the publication of the letters between Lytton Strachey and Maynard Keynes.
-Undisputed evidence in their private correspondence shows that Keynes was a life-long sexual deviate.
-12 What was more shocking was that these practices extended to a large group.
+Undisputed evidence in their private correspondence shows that Keynes was a life-long sexual deviate.(12) What was more shocking was that these practices extended to a large group.
 Homosexuality, sado-masochism, lesbianism, and the deliberate policy of corrupting the young was the established practice of this large and influential group which eventually set the political and cultural tone for the British Empire.